BigBlueW/Easy-Screen-Translator/README.md

 Language code for `tesseractLangs` is provided in [official website](https://tesseract-ocr.github.io/tessdoc/Data-Files.html#:~:text=Data%20Files%20for%20Version%204.00%20(November%2029%2C%202016))

-You can also install traineddata to [the folder for readyToUseVersion](readyToUseVersion/_internal/Tesseract-OCR/tessdata) or [the folder in sourceCode](sourceCode/Tesseract-OCR/tessdata)
+You can also install traineddata to [the folder for readyToUseVersion](readyToUseVersion/_internal/Tesseract-OCR/tessdata)

 # example
 I used this app to translate the question above into Chinese(Taiwan):